 Common fillers to watch for: “like”, “um”, “uh”, “you know”, “so”.

 One point for fillers is that they help you “hold/keep” the conversation turn.
 Which means that other people won’t “steal” your turn to speak.
-In this way fillers fill out the space where other people could interrupt.
+In this way, fillers fill out space where other people could interrupt.

-Another aspect of fillers is that they does not help you look confident.
-In fact depending on the cadance of your fillers people could see you as nervous and unprepared.
+Another aspect of fillers is that they do not help you look confident.
+In fact depending on the cadence of your fillers people could see you as nervous and unprepared.

 You want to get rid of you fillers but still “hold/keep” the speaking turn.
 How you do that is by using organizers such as: “First, I want to say that… and second…”.
 Then people know that more is coming even though you take a short break to breathe while speaking.